DaniGuardiola/classy-ink/README.md

 ### <a name='IDEfeaturesoptional'></a>IDE features (optional)

+While Classy Ink is completely separate from Tailwind CSS, some tooling is compatible due to the similarities between the two projects.
+In particular, a big amount of effort was spent on Intellisense compatibility through a hand-made Tailwind CSS configuration.

 1. Install the [Tailwind CSS Intellisense extension](https://tailwindcss.com/docs/editor-setup#intelli-sense-for-vs-code) for Visual Studio Code or any supported IDE.

 2. Install `tailwindcss` in your project.